CAST-Extend/com.castsoftware.imaging.dockersetup/README.md

 ## Upgrades

-To either upgrade or downgrade Imaging System version, pass the version number as an argument(as **KEY=VALUE**) to the update command.
+To either upgrade or downgrade Imaging System version, pass the version number as an argument(**KEY=VALUE**) to the update command.
 Example: `imaging --update v=1.10.0`.

 This will restart version 1.10.0 of Imaging System.
 Versions are maintained in the `.env` file.
 Use the update command to update this file and restart Imaging System anytime.